nicolasard/personalStuff/Shellscripting.md

 tcpdump -w dump.pcap -i any host 1.1.1.1
 ```

-The following comand save dump files of 10 mb, and rotate it in 5 files, so we as much we will have 10mb x 5 files of dump.
+The following comand save dump files of 10 mb, and rotate it in 5 files, so we will have as much 10mb x 5 files of dump.
 ```bash
 tcpdump -W 5 -C 10 -w capfile
 ```